© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Menyn chambered cairn is a scheduled monument protected by Cadw under reference PE498.
 View the official record →

-Carn Menyn is a Neolithic chambered cairn located in the Preseli Mountains of Pembrokeshire, Wales, dating to the Neolithic period.
+Carn Menyn is a Neolithic chambered cairn located in the Preseli Mountains of Pembrokeshire, Wales, dating to the fourth or third millennium BC.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE498.

 Carn Menyn chambered cairn dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Menyn chambered cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE498.